-The Russian satellite communication system (similar to the American Starlink) will be launched in Russia by 2030, according to Yuri Borisov, head of Roscosmos.
+The Russian satellite communication system (similar to the American Starlink) will be launched in Russia by 2030.
+This was announced by the head of Roscosmos, Yuri Borisov.

 2030 - guaranteed.
 Maybe 2028-2029.

-The head of Roscosmos stressed that the main goal is to create a high-quality and reliable communication system.
+The head of Roscosmos emphasized that the main goal is to create a high-quality and reliable communication system.

 Read related materials: